 The home equity loan or second mortgage is one of the most common ways to finance a home addition.
 The home equity loan allows you to borrow against the equity you’ve built up in your home—essentially, the difference between your home’s current market value and what you still owe on your mortgage.
 The lender gives you a lump sum upfront, which you repay over a set period at a fixed interest rate.

 Think of a home equity loan as tapping into a hidden savings account within your home, allowing you to convert your property’s value into tangible cash.
+Many people choose the home equity loan for renovation, because it provides immediate cash out, with competitive rates and a fixed monthly payment.

 The 2nd mortgage for a home addition is attractive because they offer predictable payments, making it easier to budget for your renovation project.
 However, there is a caveat: if you default on the loan, your home serves as collateral, and you risk losing it.
 Home equity loans do ensure fixed interest rates and fixed monthly payments.